When MVVM Goes Wrong in SwiftUI

 }

 The ViewModel owns UI state.
-It maps domain outputs into something the view can render.
+It maps use case results into something the view can render.

 That is enough.